Count Your Blessings: Promotion and release

 Count Your Blessings was originally released in the United Kingdom on 30 October 2006 by Visible Noise.
 It was not released in the United States until 14 August 2007, when it was issued by Earache Records.
-The version released by retailer Hot Topic featured a cover version of Slipknot's "Eyeless" as a bonus track, which had originally been recorded for Higher Voltage: Another Brief History of Rock, a CD released for free with an issue of Kerrang! magazine in June 2007.
+The version released by retailer Hot Topic featured a cover version of American nu metal band Slipknot's "Eyeless" as a bonus track, which had originally been recorded for Higher Voltage: Another Brief History of Rock, a CD released for free with an issue of Kerrang! magazine in June 2007.
 A first music video for "Pray for Plagues", was directed by Kenny Lindström and released on 4 June 2007.
 A second music video, directed by Perrone Salvatore, "For Stevie Wonder's Eyes Only (Braille)" was issued on 6 March 2008.

 Following the release of Count Your Blessings, Bring Me the Horizon toured extensively in support of the album.
 Throughout October and November the group toured the UK with American black metal band Abigail Williams, although the Phoenix, Arizona-based band left the tour early on after drummer Zach Gibson suffered a wrist injury.
 Centurion replaced Abigail Williams for the remainder of the tour, and Bring Me the Horizon spent the rest of the year supporting labelmates Lostprophets.
 The band later replaced Bury Your Dead supporting Killswitch Engage on their European tour in January 2007, then continued to tour the UK through March and April.
 During the summer, the band played a number of festivals (including Download Festival).